Dennis-van-Gils/project-Tachometer/README.rst

 Tachometer
 ==========

-A stand-alone Arduino tachometer using a transmissive photointerrupter with a slotted disk.
-The RPMs are displayed on an OLED screen.
+A stand-alone Arduino tachometer using a transmissive photointerrupter with an optical encoder disk.

+The rotation rate is displayed on an OLED screen.
+The units can be switched between RPM, rev/s and rad/s by pressing one of the OLED screen buttons.
+The display will go blank when no rotation has been detected after a certain timeout period.

+Change the global constant `N_SLITS_ON_DISK` to match the number of slits on your encoder disk.

 - Github: https://github.com/Dennis-van-Gils/project-Tachometer